swisspost/design-system/SECURITY.md

 ## Supported Versions

-⚠️ The common web frontend is currently in alpha phase.
+⚠️ The Swiss Post Design System is currently in alpha phase.

 | Package         | Version | Supported          |
 | --------------- | ------- | ------------------ |